mrconter1/PyEnigmaMachine/README.md

 # PyEnigmaMachine

 This is a simple implementation of the Enigma Machine in python.
-It should be mostly correct though double step sequence is not implemeneted.
-I used standard settings from the German Railway (Rocket) model that was introduced in 1941.
+It should be mostly be a correct emulation of the Enigma Machine though the double step sequence is not implemented.
+It emulates the standard settings from the German Railway (Rocket) model that was introduced in 1941.

 Usage is as following:
 ```python